Suzanne Wambold, Ph.D., RN

 In May of 2010 she completed the requirements of a Nurse Paralegal Certificate from The University of Toledo.
 The law courses have intrigued her and she will be helping implement a Post Bachelor Certificate in Patient Advocacy, beginning in the fall of 2010 at The University of Toledo.
 Along with teaching and serving the University, she is a wife, mother and grandmother.

 Her area of research has been focused on a variety of topics.
 She has an interest in cardiovascular disease, Diabetes, Obesity and children and Alzheimer’s as well as health programs for students.

 As of fall 2010 she joined the department of Kinesiology where she will be working on a new concentration titled Health Promotion and Human Performance.
 This will open up an avenue for her to work with graduate students and Dr. Barry Scheuermann in his Cardiopulmonary and Metabolism Research Laboratory.

-College: Judith Herb College of Education, Health Science and Human Service
+College: College of Health Sciences

 Mailing Address: Mailstop 119,